c-hartmann/D-Bus-the-mini-README/README.md

 ### Services

-Most applications offer so called Services.
+Most applications offer many so called Services.
 You might think of this as the plate on a door of a room, you go through and enter a worlds of Objects (in cabinets) and their Interfaces .
 These Interfaces have Properties and Methods (buttons to push and displays to read).

-Note: Service names are mainly made of characters, digits and dots (!).
+*Note: Service names are mainly made of characters, digits and dots (!).*

 Services are tight to their creating process.
 So some Appplications might offer there (basic) Service name extended by a dash and their process id.
 (Process